Wavefront super-resolution for Adaptive Optics systems on ground-based telescopes: Problem modeling

+The inherent and extrinsic distances represented by the introduction of wind speed are illustrated in the top view shown in Fig. \ref{fig: Top_view}.

 To elucidate the relationship, we introduce the discrete motion operator $A_{t}^{p}$ to describe the interpolated shifts, $\boldsymbol{d}_{t}^{p}$.
-Figure~\ref{fig: pixel} gives a reference illustration for estimating the fractional displacement.
+The fractional displacement is estimated using bilinear interpolation, which linearly weights the four nearest pixels according to the fractional displacement.
+Figure~\ref{fig: pixel} gives a reference illustration for estimating the interpolation weights corresponding to the fractional displacement relative to the four neighboring pixels.
 Consequently, \eqref{dtp_relationship} can be approximated discretely as:

 Together with with \eqref{Atp_operator} and \eqref{WDR}, we give the formulation of the observation model as

 where $\boldsymbol{s}_{t}^{p}:= [\boldsymbol{s}_{x,t}^{p}, \boldsymbol{s}_{y,t}^{p}]^{T}$ are the captured low-resolution wavefront gradients on the coarse grid at time step $t$ by the $p$-th WFS.